As you can see, much of my work is a personal reflection of the many multi-cultural experiences I’ve enjoyed in my life.

 * * *

-Cally Curtis is a member of the Chatham Artists Guild in Chapel Hill, NC.
+Cally Curtis is a member of the Chatham Artists Guild and Chatham Arts Council in Chapel Hill, NC.
 She is a cum laude graduate of the University of Georgia, holds a B.F.A. in Fine Art/Art Education and is certified to teach Early Childhood (P-5) and Art (P-12).

 Her work as an artist has been exhibited by local galleries in Atlanta, GA as well as at the Apex Museum in Atlanta, GA, the Presbytery of Greater Atlanta, Columbia Seminary and several private businesses.
 Her work has also been commissioned by The Michael C. Carlos Museum at Emory, the Museum of Design, Atlanta and others.